US H1B Work Visa

 Read more…

-When is the best time to apply for an H-1B Visa?
+When is the best time to apply for an H- 1B Visa?

 • Establish eligibility for the H-1B program.

-• Prepare a detailed job description that fits within the specialty occupation requirements.
+• Prepare a specialty occupation job description.

-• Compile educational and professional documents, including evaluations for foreign degrees.
+• Compile educational and professional documents.

 How to get H-1B Visa from India?